flonatel/pipexec/README.md

 ![Pipexec Cycle](doc/imgs/PipexecCycle.png)

-If you want to communicate not only with one filedescriptor in one direction - like <code>cmd1 | cmd2 | cmd3</code> - but also need more sophisticated ways like connecting fd 7 of <code>cmd3</code> to fd 6 of <code>cmd1</code> you are lost when using normal shells.

-## Use Case: Handle Bunch of Processes like one single Process ##
+## Use Case 2: Handle Bunch of Processes like one single Process ##
 Most systems to start and run processes during system start-up time do not support pipe.
 If you need to run a pipe of programs from an /etc/init.d script you are mostly lost.